couchbase/query/docs/versus-sql.md

         'Job': ['Couchbase', 2012]
     }

-The over keyword does a cartesian product of the parent element with the child elements.
+The UNNEST keyword does a cartesian product of the parent element with the child elements.
 This is not a join in the traditional SQL sense because at no point where two documents involved.
 The join result was generated from a single document.

 Filtering differences
 ---------------------
-UnQL uses WHERE clause similar to SQL.
+N1QL uses WHERE clause similar to SQL.
 The '.' and the '[]' operator can be used for accessing nested and array elements, similar to usage in select clauses.

-A minor deviation is that the expressions follow JavaScript semantcis.
+A minor deviation is expression semantics.
 For example, undefined values are recognized as distinct from null and a complementary set of operators like IS MISSING are added in addition to standard operators like IS NULL.
-Further, JavaScript conversions, for example from non-zero integer values to boolean value true, are supported as well.
+Furthermore, new conversions, for example from non-zero integer values to boolean value true, are supported as well.

-In general, expressions behave as a subset of JavaScript expressions, and most standard SQL functions like LOWER() are defined.
+In general, most standard SQL functions like LOWER() are defined.

-In addition to standard filtering predicates, two new operators are introduced, ANY and ALL.
+In addition to standard filtering predicates, two new operators are introduced, ANY and EVERY.
 These operators help in dealing with arrays in documents.
 The ANY will apply a filter on each element, and return true if any element meets the condition.
-The ALL does the same, except it reutrns true only if all elements matched the condition.
-These operators are used in conjection with OVER which specifies which sub element array to iterate over.
+EVERY does the same, except it returns true only if all elements matched the condition.
+These operators are used in conjuncction with SATISFIES and END.

-    SELECT Name WHERE ANY Job[0] = 'Couchbase' OVER History
+    SELECT Name FROM HRData WHERE ANY h IN History SATISFIES h.Job[0] = 'Couchbase' END

     {
         'Name': Jamie